 The stakeholder committee agreed that improved management of urban runoff, particularly from lakeshore properties would reduce nutrient loading to Lake Independence.
-Urban runoff management will include the following components; installation of rain gardens, street sweeping, removal of leaf litter from streets, installation of shoreline buffers, and stabilization of eroding lake shore
+Urban runoff management will include the following components; installation of rain gardens and other low impact development (LID) techniques, street sweeping, removal of leaf litter from streets, installation of shoreline buffers, and stabilization of eroding lake shore.